Challenge

 Setting

-Oregon is one of two states with the lowest dental care utilization rates in the nation.
-Only 10 percent of Medicaid/CHIP-enrolled children in Oregon receive the recommended dental care visit when they turn 1 year old, and only 39% of Oregon Health Plan-eligible children and 43% of eligible pregnant women received any form of preventive dental service in 2014.
+In 2014, Oregon was one of two states with the lowest dental care utilization rates in the nation.
+Only 10% of Medicaid/CHIP-enrolled children in Oregon received the recommended dental care visit when they turned 1 year old, and only 39% of Oregon Health Plan-eligible children and 43% of eligible pregnant women received any form of preventive dental service.

 Learn More